 - Security Event Dashboard – See the details of security events from the moment they hit the system to complete remediation.

 - Vulnerability Dashboard – Track vulnerabilities and see what was done, what other devices you have that exhibit similar characteristics, and what steps you are taking to prevent an attack.

 - Manufacturers Vulnerability Dashboard – Understand which manufacturers and devices are opening you up to the most risk.

-Our customer, the children’s healthcare system, implemented Nuvolo’s OT Cyber Security solution.
-Those medical devices being used to treat 250,000+ children each year are more secure than ever from cyber threats.
+Our customer, the children’s health care system, implemented Nuvolo’s security solution.
+Those medical devices being used to treat 250,000-plus children each year are more secure than ever from cyber threats.

 And that’s what their medical executives, IT, and clinical engineering teams really wanted.